fxsmith1824/AudioFunctions/README.md

-# AudioFunctions
+# MACLab Tools
-Small collection of code I've used in the past to create/modify audio files for experiments.
+Small collection of code I've used in the past to help me with experiments / analyses in the MACLab at University of Iowa

-Right now this is still going to be a random collection of python scripts that accomplish a somewhat random assortment of tasks I used during my PhD to create, modify, or otherwise manipulate sound files.
+Right now this is still going to be a random collection of python scripts that accomplish a somewhat random assortment of tasks I used during my PhD to create, modify, or otherwise manipulate sound files, design experiments, or analyze data.

 I'll update this Read Me as I actually find and add these scripts.